Eshlyn greets you

 I turned my head to see what they were looking at, catching the six men outside finally entering the shop.

-The customer in question was tall, and I could tell he was at least relatively muscular.
-Hidden under a full set of black, polished armor.
-He had snow-white skin, a direct contrast to his hair, which was as dark as the night sky.
-Pointed ears, larger than mine.
+The customer in question was tall and at least relatively muscular.
+He had pale skin, hidden under a full set of black, polished armor that matched his hair, which was as dark as the night sky, and ears that were pointed higher than mine.
 Definitely an elf, maybe a dusk elf?
-His set of steel breastplate stood out a bit as well, being obsidian black with silver inlays, expensive but well-worn.
+His set of breastplate armor stood out a bit as well, given that it was well-worn but had silver inlays that must have been expensive.
 Across his back, two swords were strapped in an X-shape, the hilts simple but well-fitting.

 One of the scruffier men drifted close, fingers skimming along a shelf as if debating a purchase.
 Another one, younger than the others, took a slow step forward as well, stopping just beside the elf’s left flank.

 The poor guy was oblivious.
-Such intricate armor, yet he can’t even stop to look around once in a while.
-I thought sarcastically.
+Rich kid armor, yet he won’t open his fuckin’ eyes.
+My head shook as the thoughts spewed out sarcastically.
 I guess I should give the recruits some credit; at least a few of them are doing a decent job of acting natural.

-Then, in one fluid motion, the younger guild member swooped in with a flick of movement, quick, smooth, and practiced.
-He reached down, fingers hooking around a pouch strapped to the warrior’s belt.
+Then, in one fluid motion, the younger guild member swooped in with a flick of his wrist, quicker and smoother than I thought it’d be.
+He reached down, fingers hooking around a pouch strapped to the poor idiot’s belt.
 A clean pickpocket.
-Quick, quiet, and with barely a disturbance in the air.
-The pouch was already halfway off its bindings.
-The dumb brute in black hadn’t even noticed.
+The pouch was two steps away, and the dumb brute in black hadn’t even noticed.

 Oh, look at that, heirloom-armor-boy’s not entirely useless